trimstray/test-your-sysadmin-skills/README.md

 There might be four types of responses:

-- <b>Open port</b> - few ports in the case of the firewall
+- **Open port** - few ports in the case of the firewall
-- <b>Closed port</b> - most ports are closed because of the firewall
+- **Closed port** - most ports are closed because of the firewall
-- <b>Filtered</b> - Nmap is not sure whether the port is open or not
+- **Filtered** - Nmap is not sure whether the port is open or not
-- <b>Unfiltered</b> - Nmap can access the port but is still confused about the open status of the port
+- **Unfiltered** - Nmap can access the port but is still confused about the open status of the port

 </details>